Down the Drain: Unpacking TON of Crypto Drainers

 Sample 2: WebSocket API

-The most busy part of the Level 2 Drainer is its WebSocket API.
+The busiest part of the Level 2 Drainer is its WebSocket API.
 This module consists of multiple submodules responsible for a wide set of functions:

 Some of these submodules are optional and provide extra features: